xbokmd/plastilinn/docs/xBoK/keys/Addressing_a_critical_problem.md

-## profile Name - Goals - Addressing a critical problem
+## profiles - Goals - Addressing a critical problem
 #rating: 80
 - Addressing a problem that is critical and important for potential customers increases their willingness to pay for the solution, ensuring revenue and sustainability for the business.
 - **💭 Questions**